-Will LuLaRoe's 'Noir' capsule black out recent bad press?
+Consultants: LuLaRoe's 'Noir' capsule collection is an epic failure

+And within hours there were numerous reports on social media of irate consultants claiming the company handled the distribution process of the clothing unfairly.

+On Facebook and Twitter, consultant after consultant called the all-black clothing release a “bust.”
+One said that “80 percent of consultants got nothing.”
+Others blasted the company, saying it allowed some buyers to purchase thousands of pieces of clothing without ensuring it had the inventory to match.

-The multilevel marketing juggernaut that is LuLaRoe will give its consultants (and their customer/friends) the opportunity to purchase their favorite clothing items in black beginning next week, according to teaser posts released on the company’s social-media websites.
+The company announced last week that it would give its consultants (and their customer/friends) the opportunity to purchase their favorite clothing items in black beginning next week, according to teaser posts released on the company’s social-media websites.

-But will it tamp down the anger some disgruntled consultants and customers have against the company?
+Initially, it seemed the move would tamp down the anger some disgruntled consultants and customers had against the company.

-The capsule collection, called “Noir,” promises all-black versions of its wildly popular, “buttery soft” leggings, skirts, shirts and dresses.
+The “Noir,” collection promised all-black versions of LuLaRoe’s wildly popular, “buttery soft” leggings, skirts, shirts and dresses.

-You can get a glimpse of some of the upcoming offerings in this stylistically gorgeous video (shot in black and white, naturally.)
+You can get a glimpse of some of the offerings in this stylistically gorgeous video (shot in black and white, naturally.)

 The clothing retailer, which has gained particular traction with Millennial and Gen X moms, is known for its bold and sometimes crazy prints.

-Note: Editor’s note: This story was originally published on Nov.
-8. It was updated at 4 p.m. on Nov.
-15.